anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/04-linux-file-ownership-commands.md

 1. **User (Owner)**: The user who owns the file.
 2. **Group**: The group associated with the file.

-The user and group are responsible for controlling permissions on the file.
+The user and group control permissions for the file.
 The commands `chown` and `chgrp` help modify these associations.

 ---